BDC Hamburger Icon

 TipBottom line

-Disabled employees in customer-facing jobs can also benefit your company by providing uniquely excellent customer service that helps make disabled customers feel welcome and appreciated.
+Employees with disabilities in customer-facing jobs can also benefit your company by providing uniquely excellent customer service, helping make customers with similar needs feel welcome and valued.

 2. Hiring people with disabilities diversifies your company culture.

 The value people with disabilities can bring to the workplace goes far beyond numbers.
-Their unique perspectives help create diverse company cultures and improve team innovation.
-Since people with disabilities often encounter obstacles and problems in their personal lives, they are well suited to devise solutions to complex and unexpected business problems.
+Their unique perspectives help create strong company cultures and improve team innovation.
+Since people with disabilities often encounter obstacles and problems in their personal lives, they are well-suited to devise solutions to complex and unexpected business problems.

-“Hiring people with disabilities is a win for everyone involved,” said Mary Dale Walters, senior vice president of strategic communications at Allsup.
-“Those with disabilities often look at business problems differently and bring innovative thinking to new products and customer service.
+“Hiring people with disabilities is a win for everyone involved,” said Mary Dale Walters, former senior vice president of strategic communications at Allsup.
+“Those with disabilities often look at business problems differently and bring innovative thinking to new products and customer service.”

-There are many tasks for which a disability enables someone to perform better than those without a disability.
-For example, people with Asperger’s syndrome (an autism spectrum disorder) are frequently intellectually gifted and often have excellent attention to detail and concentration.
+There are many tasks where a disability may enable someone to perform better than those without it.
+For example, people with Asperger’s syndrome (part of the autism spectrum) are frequently intellectually gifted and often have excellent attention to detail and concentration.
 These qualities make them ideal for complex, detail-oriented jobs.

 Did You Know?Did you know

-Although disabled Americans reached a historic employment high in 2022 with 37.8 percent labor force participation, this was still much less than the rate for people without disabilities, which was 77.1 percent.
+Although disabled Americans reached a historic employment high in 2023 with 22.5 percent labor force participation, this was still much less than the rate for people without disabilities, which was 65.8 percent, according to the United States Bureau of Labor Statistics (BLS).

 3. Hiring people with disabilities increases employee motivation and reduces turnover rates.